-Please note that the Department is not physically hosting Student Visitors for Michaelmas Term 2020 (October - December 2020) due to social distancing restrictions.
+Please note that the Department is not physically hosting Student Visitors for Hilary Term 2021 (January - March 2021) due to social distancing restrictions.
 Remote working is available however.

 Each Student Visitor will have an Academic Mentor who will play a key role in introducing the Student Visitor to relevant opportunities within DPIR and Oxford.
 Although the Mentor will not provide formal supervision, s/he will meet twice termly with the Student Visitor, and provide advice on relevant events and other research activities, as well as introduce the visitor to relevant members of staff.

 The Academic Mentor will supply a formal letter of support as part of your application, once you have discussed the objectives of your visit with him/her.

 It is recommended that the prospective applicant consider who in the department might be able to offer you such support and contact him/her for advice before applying to the Student Visitor Programme.
 The Academic Mentor is usually a full member of the Department.

 As part of the visitor application process, applicants are asked if they would like to apply to one of our research centres.
 These centres organise events, publish research and maintain networks relevant to particular fields of study.
 If your field of research is aligned with the research agenda of a research centre and you would like to work within the unit as a Student Visitor, it is normal to ask the relevant director to be your Academic Mentor.